-Bouncing a small, silver ball against the dull and cold walls of her Cell, Silvia played with her grey and extremely rough handy bouncy-ball that she kept with her.
-She got extremely bored in her small and cold Cell.
+Bouncing a small, silver ball against the dull and cold walls of her cell, Silvia played with her grey and extremely rough bouncy-ball that she kept with her.
+She got extremely bored in her small and cold cell.

-Silvia sat there, freezing on her rock-hard bed throwing the ball against the wall and swishing her tail slowly.
-Silvia has a very distinctive feature; a robotic, scorpion tail.
-She got it during her experimentation... and she bragged about it.
+Slow, steady minutes passed.
+She sat there, freezing on her rock-hard bed, automatically throwing the ball against the wall and swishing her tail slowly.

 "I have a tail and you don't"

 "I'm a BOSS THIEF.
 Not just a Thief"

 She smiled smugly to herself at the thoughts.
 As more of the cold set in, she stopped bouncing the ball, folding her arms.
 Her white body-warmer provided help here.
 Underneath, was a long-sleeved grey shirt.

 Her baggy jeans were rough around the edges and her grey trainers were what she wore on foot.

 With fingerless gloves, shiny, silver nails like daggers, pale skin and her eyes a deep blue, it gave her a confusingly pretty appearance.